bigal-tp/test-api/README.md

 # test-api
 BFF proof of concept Rest.js with Coldfusion backend

-I did this without a database, so get data is hardcoded into a query the cfc findAll() method.
+I did this without a database, so the get method data is hardcoded into a query in the cfc findAll() method.

 A post request for an insert json body example.